 Consumer Data Privacy Protections

 To date, California has been the most proactive state in terms of legislation that protects people’s data.
 The California Consumer Privacy Act (CCPA), enacted by the state’s legislature in June of 2018, continues to lead the way.
-This law is set to go into effect on January 1, 2020.
+This law went into effect on January 1, 2020.

 Under the CCPA, companies have a 72-hour window in which they must report a data breach.

 From a data security and privacy perspective, you might consider using this law as a north star for your own business.
 It’s likely that other states and localities will follow suit with similar legislation.

 Even if your business is not covered under the CCPA, here are five data security best practices to help you limit your risk:

 Conduct a risk-based assessment around what kinds of data you collect and hold.
 As a general rule, limit the data you collect to only what is absolutely needed.
 If you don’t actually need customers’ Social Security numbers (SSNs), phone numbers, or even names, then simply don’t collect them!
 Whatever you collect, you’re responsible for, so it’s better to take on less risk.
 An established data security policy and standard that is published to your entire organization is necessary to help establish the proper data handling standards.